 Slave owners and masters are to treat their slaves as they would Christ.
 Again this appears to be a whack on the side of the head.
 Are we not servants of Christ?
 Does Paul actually mean that the master is to serve the slave?

 When read as a whole unit.
 The theme of this section becomes clear.
 We are to submit to each other.
-While we may have different roles our responsibility to Christ is to treat his body, i.e. his church, with the respect, love and service.
+While we may have different roles our responsibility.
+We are to treat Christ’s body, i.e. his church, with respect, love, and service.

-“Well I just don’t believe that.”
+“Well, I just don’t believe that.”
 “That does not apply today.”
-The woman’s movement hates this passage.
-Of course they have no problem with verses 25 – 33a.
+The women’s movement hates this passage.
+Of course, they have no problem with verses 25 – 33a.
 They believe the idea that God commanded women to submit to their husbands is evil.
-No one is over another simply as a matter of gender.
+No one is over another because of gender.
 But that is what the bible says.
-The objection comes because of a misunderstanding of what it means to be submissive and our natural inclination to rebel against any authority over us.
+We have a natural inclination to rebel against any authority over us.
 Being in submission to another does not imply that one is less than another.
 Or that one is greater than another.
-The Son is in submission to the Father.
+The Son, Christ, is in submission to the Father.
 But the Son is also equal to the Father.

-The responsibilities Paul outlines here for men is scary to say the least.
+The responsibilities Paul outlines here for men are scary, to say the least.
 The idea that I, as a man, am to love as Christ loved is almost enough for me to throw up my hands in despair.
 There is no way a mortal man can do that.
-Only as Christ loves through me and I surrender to him can I hope to love in this manner.
+Only as Christ loves through me and I surrender to Him can I hope to love in this manner.
 I do not love with my love but with Christ’s love.

 Here though is the summary of this section.
 How do we love Christ?
 We love Christ by loving his body, the church.
 We submit to each other.
 We love each other.
 While we have differing roles each role is to serve the rest of the body of Christ.